 Do You Need to be Certified in Health Informatics?

-One of the most common questions from those interested in the field of health informatics is, “Do I need to a health informatics certification?”
+One of the most common questions from those interested in the field of health informatics is, “Do I need a health informatics certification?”
 The answer varies depending on where you want to work and in what capacity.
-However, in general, because the field of health informatics is so new, many employers are still trying to determine what skill set to screen for and as a result look for certifications as a third party endorsement of a candidate’s knowledge and abilities.
+However, in general, because the field of health informatics is so new, many employers are still trying to determine what skill set to screen for and as a result, look for certifications as a third-party endorsement of a candidate’s knowledge and abilities.
 In addition to validating a candidate’s skills, a certification can help experienced informaticians stand out from the competition.

 Yet, when it comes to earning a certification in health informatics there are a number of options to choose from.